HsiangHung/Machine_Learning_Note/Clustering/DBSCAN/README.md

 ![](images/elbow_eps.png)

 As shown above, if pair distances are sorted, and there exist an outlier, the curve will show a elbow, as indicated by the red line.
-Thus we can determine the $eps = 0.32$.
+Thus we can determine the `eps = 0.32`.

 The Python sample code
 ```Python